operator-framework/operator-marketplace/README.md

 ## Using the Marketplace Operator

 ### Description
-The operator manages two CRDs: [OperatorSource](./deploy/upstream/03_operatorsource.crd.yaml) and CatalogSourceConfig.
+The operator manages one CRD: [OperatorSource](./deploy/upstream/03_operatorsource.crd.yaml).

 #### OperatorSource